top of page

 • Full control over physical access

-Be sure to encrypt your drives, store them securely in a locked cabinet or fire-safe box, and rotate devices regularly to minimize wear and tear.
+Encrypt your drives, store them securely in a locked cabinet or fire-safe box, and rotate devices regularly to reduce wear.

 Make Data Security Everyone’s Job

-Even the most secure systems can be undone by a single human error.
-In fact, many data breaches start with a well-intentioned employee who clicks the wrong link or saves a file in the wrong place.
-That’s why training is just as critical as technology.
+Even the most secure systems are vulnerable to human error.
+Many data breaches start when an employee clicks a malicious link or saves a file incorrectly.
+Training is as important as technology.

 Educate your team on: